Technology

 Cheap kitchen ideas

-If your budget is tight and you don’t need an entirely new kitchen, there are simple changes you can make that will transform your current kitchen without costing too much.
+If your budget is tight and you don’t need an entirely new kitchen, there are simple changes you can make that will transform your current kitchen without breaking the bank.

-- Paint – refreshing your walls or kitchen doors with a lick of paint is much cheaper than replacing the whole kitchen, and a great way to add colour.
-You can do this yourself, although make sure you use oil-based or latex (water-based) paint and prepare the surfaces as instructed for the type of surface.
-Alternatively visit Which?
+- Refresh paint – updating your walls or kitchen doors with a lick of paint is much cheaper than replacing the whole kitchen, and can completely transform its look and feel.
+If you do it yourself, make sure you use oil-based or latex (water-based) paint and prepare the surfaces as instructed for their type.
+Alternatively, visit Which?
 Trusted Trader for a recommended tradesperson to do the job for you.

-- Create a feature wall – this is an ideal way to add character to your kitchen and make a statement.
-Use colourful or patterned wallpaper (specially designed for kitchens), tiles, or a distinctive splashback to create a focal point.
+- Create a feature wall – highlighting a particular section of your kitchen will add character.
+Use colourful or patterned wallpaper (specially designed for kitchens), statement tiles or a distinctive splashback to create a focal point.

-- Update worktops and doors – some builders merchants, local kitchen manufacturers and specialist companies can supply new kitchen unit doors, drawer fronts and worktops, enabling you to refresh your kitchen at a fraction of the price of an entirely new one.
-Our page on kitchen costs gives more details on the costs involved.
+- Update worktops and doors – some builders' merchants, local kitchen manufacturers and specialist companies will supply new kitchen unit doors, drawer fronts and worktops, enabling you to refresh your kitchen at a fraction of the price of an entirely new one.
+Our page on kitchen costs gives more details of the prices of these kinds of update.

-- Lighting – careful lighting can change the feel of your kitchen, especially if it’s a small room.
-Spotlights or lights under the counter can add a modern touch, while pendant lights bring a country element to a kitchen.
+- Add lighting – careful lighting can change the feel of your kitchen, especially if it’s a small room.
+Spotlights or lights under the counter can add a modern touch, while pendant lights will add character.
 If you're rearranging your lights, as opposed to just getting new shades, speak to an electrician first to find out what is possible.

-- Flooring – if your floor is old, replacing it can revatilise your kitchen Vinyl flooring is generally the cheapest, starting at around £10 per square metre, with natural materials such as stone and wood being more expensive - anything from £20 to £100 as starting prices.
+- Replace flooring – if your floor is old and tired, replacing it will revitalise your space.
+Vinyl flooring is generally the cheapest, starting at around £10 per square metre, while natural materials such as stone and wood are more expensive, with prices starting anywhere from £20 to £100 per square metre.
 If you're interested in a wooden floor, see our guide to buying wood flooring.

-- Tiles - inexpensive tiles as a splashback behind the cooker or around the entire kitchen could lift an old look.
-You can get cheap tiles for less than £15 per square metre, and using bold or colourful ones sparingly, say running alongside plain white ones, will create a striking look.
+- Decorate with tiles - using inexpensive tiles as a splashback behind your cooker or in a strip behind worksurfaces can transform a kitchen.
+You can buy cheap tiles for less than £15 per square metre - pair bold or colourful ones alongside plain white ones for a striking look.

-Visit our kitchen costs guide to find out what to expect to pay for a new kitchen and to see tips from experts and thousands of kitchen owners on how to keep costs down.
+Visit our kitchen costs guide to find out what you should expect to pay for a new kitchen, including price guides for some well-known kitchen brands, and to find tips from experts and thousands of kitchen owners on how to keep your costs down.